Lillian Yarbo: Stage

-ScreenTwenty-Four Sheet' Lil
+Screen

 Yarbo appeared in at least two films in 1936 and one in 1937 before receiving glowing notices—and her first onscreen credit—the following year in the otherwise indifferently received Warren William vehicle, Wives Under Suspicion.Grange, Marion.
 "At the Motion Picture Theaters".
 The Ottawa Citizen.
 June 27, 1938.
 Page 15.
 For that and her equally acclaimed performance in Frank Capra's hugely successful adaptation of Kaufman and Hart's You Can't Take It With YouLusk, Norbert.
 "Capra Feature Acclaimed as 'Best of the Season'".
 The Los Angeles Times.
 September 12, 1938.
 Page 38. (which, by virtue of the film's panoramic, full-cast billboard, also inspired a new nickname),Poole, Edwin E.; Poole, Susan T. Collecting Movie Posters: An Illustrated Reference Guide to.
 Jefferson, NC: McFarland & Company.
 1997.
 ISBN 978-1-4766-0502-9.
 Yarbo was judged 1938's best Negro comedic actress by Pittsburgh Courier film critic Earl J. Morris.
 In 1939, she was awarded that same distinction by the short-lived Sepia Theatrical Writers Guild.LaMar, Lawrence F. "News of the Theatres: First Annual Sepia Screen Poll".
 The Phoenix Index.
 December 30, 1939.
 Page 7.
-Indeed, even prior to 1938, the then-as-yet thoroughly anonymous Yarbo—as Claire Trevor's maid in Alfred Werker's much-rewritten Big Town Girl—caught the eye of one discerning reviewer.
+Indeed, even prior to 1938, the then-as-yet thoroughly anonymous Yarbo—as Claire Trevor's maid in Alfred Werker's much-rewritten Big Town Girl—caught the eye of one reviewer who noted that "a Negro lassie—inexcusably omitted from the cast list—renders yeoman service and considerable comedy as the countess' maid".

-Awards and critical plaudits notwithstanding, and despite the sentiments ascribed to director King Vidor as early as 1937 (following Yarbo's sophomore screen turn, appearing uncredited with Barbara Stanwyck in Vidor's Stella Dallas), she continued to be routinely cast in bit parts, primarily as a maid, cook or otherwise low-skilled worker, often uncredited, appearing in at least 50 films between 1936 and 1949.
+Awards and favorable notices notwithstanding, and despite director King Vidor's personal support for her as early as 1937 (following Yarbo's sophomore screen turn, appearing uncredited with Barbara Stanwyck in Vidor's Stella Dallas), she continued to be routinely cast in bit parts, primarily as a maid, cook or otherwise low-skilled worker, often uncredited, appearing in at least 50 films between 1936 and 1949.